mahbubcseju/DroneFlight/README.md

 ### 1. Display sweep
         - Read LIDAR data and flight path data from csv file.
         - Convert LIDAR data to two dimensional list such that each row contains the data of one sweep.
         - Iterate through  each sweep.
         - Extract the LIDAR position (x,y) from flight Path file for current sweep.
         - Calculate all the co-ordinates (xi,yi) of current sweep boundary using angle and distance by the following formula. xi = x + distance * cos(angle) yi = y+  distance * sin(angle)
         - Store all the xi in a list and yi in another list.
         - Display the sweep using the two calculated list by matplotlib library.
         - Also plot the postion of LIDAR/Drone .
         - LIDAR/Drone position is marked by  green color and sweep boundary is marked  by red color.

 #### 2. Flight Optimization
          - Read LIDAR data and flight path data from csv file.
          - Convert LIDAR data to two dimensional list such that each row contains the data of one sweep.
          - I traverse through the path.
          - When  I am  at position of index i, I tried to find wheather is there any way to  go at position of index j (all j such that j>i) by straight line.
          - For each i, we check continously upto the last ending position.
          - When I find any position of index j which is not reachable from position  of index i, I don't check for the rest position after j.
-If position of index j is not reachable by straight line ,then I consider that position of index (j+1) is not reachable by straight line.
+If position of index j is not reachable by straight line ,then I consider that positi- on of index (j+1) is not reachable by straight line.
          - After position of index i, I directly go to position of index position of index j as position of index j is reachable from position of index  i.
          - So I just ommit all the position between index i and j.
          - After that I update  i using j.
          - I insert the position of each i in a list and finally return that list.